 As far as the Board is aware, the Group has complied with the relevant laws and regulations in material respects that have a significant impact on the business and operation of the Group.
-During the reporting year, there was no material breach of or non-compliance with the applicable laws and regulations by the Group.
+During the year ended 31 March 2021, there was no material breach of or non-compliance with the applicable laws and regulations by the Group.